 - All breeding cats shall be tested for known heritable diseases.

-- Transfer of a cat/kitten must be effected within 3 months of gift or sale to a new owner.
+- Transfer of a cat/kitten must be effected within three (3) months of gift or sale to a new owner and will include a GCCFSA Certificate of Registration and Pedigree.
+Sale must be conducted in line with new South Australian Legislation.
 This is the responsibility of the breeder.

-- Transfer may be made for ‘Breeding’ or ‘Non-breeding’.
-‘Non-breeding’ means that should the cat produce kittens, none of its progeny can be registered as the cat is meant to be desexed.
+- Transfer may be made for ‘Breeding’ (entire) or ‘Non-breeding’ (desexed).
+Should a ‘Non-breeding’ cat be transferred undesexed and the cat produces kittens, none of its progeny can be registered as the cat is meant to be desexed.
 It is the responsibility of the breeder to explain to the new owner the meaning of ‘Non-breeding’ status.

 - Furnish the new owner with details of diet, and any information that will ensure the cat/kitten fits into its new environment with minimum stress.